OpenFormula

 OpenFormula is an open standard for exchanging recalculated formulae in spreadsheets.
 OpenFormula is included in version 1.2 of the OpenDocument standard.
-OpenFormula was proposed and initially drafted by David A. Wheeler.
+OpenFormula was initially proposed and drafted by David A. Wheeler.

 History

 Discussion of need

 OpenDocument 1.0 is a specification for the exchange of office documents, and is capable of describing mathematical formulas that are displayed on the screen (through its reuse of the MathML standard).
-It is also fully capable of exchanging spreadsheet data, formats, pivot tables, and other information typically included in a spreadsheet.
+It's also capable of exchanging spreadsheet data, formats, pivot tables, and other information typically included in a spreadsheet.
 OpenDocument can exchange spreadsheet formulae (formulae that are recalculated in the spreadsheet); formulae are exchanged as values of the attribute table: formula.